How to Enable Location Override in Windows 11

 Advanced Configuration: Registry Editor

-Warning: This step requires admin privileges.
+Before we dive in, a heads-up: this step needs administrator privileges.
 Modifying the registry incorrectly can cause system instability.
 Always back up your registry before making changes.

-3. If you do not see the UserLocationOverridePrivacySetting folder, right-click the Store folder, select New > Key, and name it UserLocationOverridePrivacySetting.
+HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CPSS\Store\UserLocationOverridePrivacySetting - If you do not see the UserLocationOverridePrivacySetting folder, right-click the Store folder, select New > Key, and name it

 4. Right-click in the empty space on the right side, select New > String Value, and name it Value.